payneteasy/PaynetEasyReader/README.md

 ## Sign up for your account

-* You'll need to contact into@payneteasy.com for your merchant login.
+* Please contact info@payneteasy.com for your merchant account.